 IFScale benchmarks measured this directly: frontier models maintain 95%+ accuracy on up to about 100 instructions, but performance degrades steeply beyond that, dropping to 73–85% at 250 instructions and below 70% at 500.
 The tool’s own system prompt already consumes 30–50 instruction slots.
 You’re left with maybe 100–150 effective slots for your rules.
 Each discrete rule or constraint counts as one instruction, regardless of how many lines it takes to express.

 Here’s the counterintuitive part.
 Adding more instructions makes the AI worse at following any of them.
 A 500-line file doesn’t produce 5x better output than a 100-line file.
-It produces worse output.
-The math is brutal: if a model follows each individual instruction with 98% reliability, its chance of following all 100 simultaneously drops to ~13%.
-Every rule you add reduces compliance with every other rule.
+It usually produces worse output.
+This paper explains why: even if a model follows each individual instruction with 98% reliability, the chance of following all 100 simultaneously drops fast.

 What to include